brenolf/jokenpo/README.md

 Simple jokenpo using ECMA Script 6

 # Dojo
-This branch contains the files fora JS Dojo, where ECMA Script 6 can be learnt.
+This branch contains the files for a JS Dojo, where some ECMA Script 6 features can be taught.

 # Installing

 ### Node.js and nmp
-Check node is installed.
-In a terminal run `node -v`.
+Check if node is installed by running `node -v` in a terminal window.
 If you have an output like `v0.12.0`, then everything is fine.
 Otherwise, [download the latest version](https://nodejs.org/).
 When installed, you should have access to `npm`.
-Run thee following command:

 ### Gulp
+Install all gulp dependencies used in this project.

 `npm install --save-dev gulp babelify browserify vinyl-source-stream vinyl-buffer gulp-sass gulp-minify-css gulp-autoprefixer gulp-copy gulp-uglify gulp-watch gulp-gh-pages gulp-imagemin gulp-size`

-It will build our `gulp` environment.

 ### Sass
 Follow the install instructions in [their site](http://sass-lang.com/install).

 # Running
-Running `gulp`, everything should be fine now.
-You can either run your project opening `build/index.html` or you can run `python -m SimpleHTTPServer 1234` inside `build`, and then accessing `localhost:1234`.
+You can now build the project by running `gulp` in the project folder.
+You can either run it opening `build/index.html` or you running `python -m SimpleHTTPServer 1234` inside `build`, and then accessing `localhost:1234`.